 Treatment and Prevention

 It is a common disease in hybrid fish.
-Fish with shortened body length tend to have a shorter gut.
+Fish with shortened body lengths tend to have shorter guts.

 Causes and Symptoms

-It will cause many complications in the fish.
-And the most evident being its inability to digest food quickly.
+It will cause many complications for the fish.
+And the most evident is its inability to digest food quickly.
 Fish like Flowerhorns, Parrot, and Polar Parrots are very susceptible to this disease.
 When you feed your fish a lot of live foods your fish cannot digest them in time, causing your fish to get bloat.

 Treatment and Prevention